BlueBrain/Search/README.md

 then please enter the token above (`NOTEBOOKS_TOKEN`), and finally please click on `Log in`.

-FIXME no results returned when selected articles mined
+BUG no results returned when selected articles mined

 *Voilà!* You could now use the graphical interface.

-## FIXME (below)

 ## Installation (virtual environment)
 We currently support the following Python versions.